Sydling St Nicholas: History

 People have lived in the area for nearly 5,000 years, though in pre-Roman times human habitation was confined to the hilltops.
 Early artefacts found in the vicinity include Neolithic hand-axes and Bronze and Iron Age pottery.
 Evidence of an early village settlement exists at Shearplace Hill, about 0.75 miles (1.25 km) to the south-east of the current village.
 Remains of Celtic field systems have been found in the north and west of the parish.
 Saxon settlers arrived in the valley in the 7th or 8th century; evidence of their strip lynchets can still be seen on the surrounding hillsides.
 In 933 AD land was given to the monks at Milton Abbey, who provided the village with a priest.

 The abbey was the lord of the village at the time of the Domesday Book in 1086, which recorded 54 households with a value to the abbey of £25.
 In subsequent centuries the village has been owned by Sir Francis Walsingham, Secretary of State to Queen Elizabeth, and by Winchester College.

+Sir John Smith, 1st Baronet, lived in Sydling St Nicholas and the Smith family remained a leading local family through the 18th and 19th centuries, with a number of memorials in the parish church.

 Sydling St Nicholas once constituted a liberty, containing only the parish itself.

 Geography

 Sydling St Nicholas is sited in the valley of Sydling Water, a tributary of the River Frome.
 The valley is one of several roughly parallel valleys which cut into the dip slope of the Dorset Downs, a line of chalk hills that span the centre of the county.
 The village lies at an altitude of 110 m and the surrounding chalk hills rise to 265 m at Gore Hill to the north.
-The hills and all of the civil parish lie within the Dorset Area of Outstanding Natural Beauty (AONB).
+The hills and all of the civil parish lie within the Dorset National Landscape area.
 In the south of the parish and within the Cerne and Sydling Downs Special Area of Conservation are two parts of the three-part Hog Cliff National Nature Reserve (the third part lies within the neighbouring parish of Maiden Newton).

 Measured directly, Sydling St Nicholas village is 6.5 mi NW of Dorchester, 11 mi ENE of Bridport and 11.5 mi SSE of Yeovil.
 The A37 Dorchester-Yeovil main road runs along the top of the hills about 1 mi to the west of the village.